IsaacMellonie/API-Webserver-Team-Builder/README.md

 ---
 ### R3 Why have you chosen this database system.
 What are the drawbacks compared to others?

 I’ve chosen to use the PostgreSQL database management system for my application due to its extensibility, support for complex data types, and scalability.
 The app must be using a database that offers support for future expansion, upgrades and additional features.
 PostgreSQL offers catalogue-driven operation which provides additionally stored information in the PostgreSQL catalogue.
-This is important due to the app requires different data types within our tables.
+This is important due to the app requiring different data types within our tables.
 The app will also require different functions which PostgreSQL has extensible support for.
 In future, expansion will be necessary for added features such as an online socialisation aspect, and a payment system for player and team registration.
 Postgres can also handle large amounts of data and concurrent users efficiently, making it suitable for scalable web and mobile applications.
 The app will be built with the expectation of a large database of users and teams.
 Due to the expanding database requirements, PostgreSQL will be well-suited.

 When comparing PostgreSQL to MongoDB we find some advantages: